nshilstut/CareersInLIS-Metadata/instructions/importing-and-cleaning.md

 3. Clicking on any of the entries in the facet list will change the interface to include only the record(s) featuring that facet entry.
 You can click **reset** to go back to the full list.
 4. If you move your mouse pointer over an entry in the facet window, you can select multiple facet entries using the **include** popup next to each entry.
 You can also select **invert** at the top of the facet window to select the opposite of the values you chose.
 5. If you move your mouse pointer over an entry in the facet window, you'll also see the option to **edit** the term comes up.
 By changing the text in the edit box and clicking **Apply**, you will automatically change all instances in the data at once.
 6. You may also notice that there are some values sorting at the top because they have a leading whitespace.
-We can remove them by clicking the dropdown menu and choosing **Edit Cells > Common transformations > Trim leading and trailing whitespace**.
+We can remove the extra whitespace by clicking the dropdown menu and choosing **Edit Cells > Common transformations > Trim leading and trailing whitespace**.

 ## Filtering

 You can also apply text filters which look for a particular piece of text appearing in a column.

-1. Click the drop down menu at the top of the Subjects column and choose **Text filter**.
+1. On the **Subjects** column, click the upside triangle again and choose **Text filter** from the dropdown menu.
 In the facet area, a filter box will appear.
 2. Try typing "wedding" to display only rows which contain that text.

 ## Clustering